zchapman24/full-stack-repetitions/README.md

 You may be wondering why you were instructed to set up the `Back-End` first.
 Well, this is because once the data is ready and hosted, you do not need to make any changes to your `Back-End` until you decide to add the rest of your `CRUD` functionality (create, update, delete).
 You can just focus on setting up a successful fetch to the `/movies` endpoint, followed by a basic display of that data.

 ### Create your APP
 #### NOTE: If you are not in the `rapid-full-stack-repo` directory, cd there now.
-Do not make the mistake of nesting your Front-End in your backend.
+Do not make the mistake of nesting your Front-End in your Back-End.
 Nesting your Front-End in your Back-End will cause issues.

-If you do not remember the steps required to leverage node package manager in order to create a VITE app, navigate to the Learn lesson titled *React in Practice* and follow the steps provided. `Ignore the git related steps you are already in a git repo, that already contains a .gitignore.` Once you have finished following the steps VITE has provided you, open your App.jsx and delete everything, giving yourself a blank slate to create your single-page-application.
+If you do not remember the steps required to leverage node package manager in order to create a VITE app, navigate to the Learn lesson titled *React in Practice* and follow the steps provided. `Ignore the git related steps you are already in a git repo, that already contains a .gitignore.` Once you have finished following the steps VITE has provided you, open your App.jsx and delete everything, giving yourself a blank slate to create your single-page application.

 ## CHECKPOINT 3
-- If you are not comfortable with the initial steps of creating a VITE app, delete the directory that was created above (this should just be your Front-End vite directory), and follow the previous steps once again.
+- If you are not comfortable with the initial steps of creating a VITE app, delete the directory that was created above (this should just be your Front-End vite directory), jump back to [CHECKPOINT 2](#checkpoint-2).
 - As always `SCORCHED EARTH` is always an option to give yourself the chance to solidify what you do and do not fully understand.

 ### Clean Slate